 H. L. Hix’s recent books include a poetry collection, Rain Inscription; an edition, with Julie Kane, of selected poems of contemporary Lithuanian poet Tautvyda Marcinkevičiūtė, called Terribly In Love; an essay collection, Demonstrategy; and an art/poetry anthology, Ley Lines.
 Other recent poetry collections include American Anger; First Fire, Then Birds; Incident Light; and Chromatic (a finalist for the National Book Award).
 His books of criticism and theory include Spirits Hovering Over the Ashes: Legacies of Postmodern Theory, and Morte d’Author: An Autopsy.
 He earned his Ph.D. in philosophy from the University of Texas, and taught for fifteen years at the Kansas City Art Institute.
 More information is available at his website: www.hlhix.com.
 Hix teaches poetry writing and literary translation in the MFA program.

-Idra Novey is the author of the debut novel Ways to Disappear, winner of the 2016 Brooklyn Eagles Prize and a New York Times Editors’ Choice.
-Her most recent poetry collections Exit, Civilian was selected by Patricia Smith for the 2011 National Poetry Series.
+Idra Novey is the author of the novel Those Who Knew, a Best Book of 2018 with NPR, Esquire, BBC, Kirkus Review, O Magazine and a New York Times Editors’ Choice.
+Her first novel Ways to Disappear, received the 2017 Sami Rohr Prize, the 2016 Brooklyn Eagles Prize, and was a finalist for the L.A.
+Times Book Prize for First Fiction.
+Her poetry collections include Exit, Civilian, selected for the 2011 National Poetry Series, The Next Country, a finalist for the 2008 Foreword Book of the Year Award, and Clarice: The Visitor, a collaboration with the artist Erica Baum.
 Her fiction and poetry have been translated into ten languages and she’s written for The New York Times, The Los Angeles Times, NPR’s All Things Considered, New York Magazine, and The Paris Review.
-She is the recipient of awards from the National Endowment for the Arts, Poets & Writers Magazine, the PEN Translation Fund, the Poetry Foundation, and the Poetry Society of America.
-She’s also translated the work of several prominent Brazilian writers, most recently Clarice Lispector’s novel The Passion According to G.H.
-She has taught at Princeton University, Columbia University, New York University, Fordham University, the Catholic University of Chile, and in the Bard Prison Initiative.
-Novey teaches literary translation in the low-residency MFA program.
+She is the recipient of awards from the National Endowment for the Arts, Poets & Writers Magazine, the PEN Translation Fund, and the Poetry Foundation.
+She has also translated the work of several prominent Brazilian writers, most recently Clarice Lispector’s novel The Passion According to G.H.
+She’s taught at Columbia University, NYU, the Catholic University of Chile, and in the Bard Prison Initiative.
+Currently, she teaches fiction at Princeton University.

 Eliot Schrefer is a New York Times-bestselling author, and has twice been a finalist for the National Book Award.
 In naming him an Editor’s Choice, the New York Times has called his work “dazzling… big-hearted.”
 He is also the author of two novels for adults and four other novels for children and young adults.
 His book have been named to the NPR “best of the year” list, the ALA best fiction list for young adults, and the Chicago Public Library’s “Best of the Best.”
 His work has also been selected to the Amelia Bloomer List, recognizing best feminist books for young readers, and he has been a finalist for the Walden Award and won the Green Earth Book Award and Sigurd Olson Nature Writing Award.
 Schrefer teaches writing for young adults and children in the low-residency MFA program. www.eliotschrefer.com